Start an LLC in California

 If all of your members have unanimously voted to dissolve, you’ll need to file the Certificate of Cancellation (Form LLC 4/7).
 If the decision to dissolve was not unanimous, you’ll need to file the Certificate of Dissolution (Form LLC-3).
 If your LLC is less than a year old and meets a few other requirements, you may be eligible to file the Short Form Certificate of Cancellation (Form LLC 4/8).

-Whatever form you file, you’ll need to be sure your company is active with the California SOS — LLCs that are suspended must reinstate before dissolving.
+Whatever form you file, you’ll need to be sure your company is active with the California SOS — LLCs that are suspended must be reinstated before dissolving.